osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 Additional outputs (or inputs)
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Sometimes you may want to specify multiple input or output files for a rule.
-This is simple - you only need to add the additional files in a list-like format.
+This addition is simple - you only need to specify the additional files in a list-like format.
 For example,
 fastp outputs ``html`` and ``json`` files.
 We would like to ensure those are output, so we need to add them to our Snakefile - first in rule ``all``, and then in the qc rule, so that rule ``all`` knows how to create them.
 This can be done like so:

 .. code:: bash